-The thing is, I consider myself quite an advanced user, and I found it a bit annoyingly overwhelming yet lacking at the same time.
+Truth be told, I consider myself quite an advanced user, and I found the Gold’s router mode a bit annoyingly overwhelming yet lacking at the same time.
 It has too much of what most users don’t need and too little of what everyone does.

-Part of that is the fact things are hard to work with when you don’t have a local web interface.
+It’s hard to put a finger on what exactly is annoying or, well, strange, but right off the bat, things are hard to work with when you don’t have a real, local web interface.
 This is especially true if you have a lot of settings and client entries to the program.

-(Like the Blue Plus, the Gold does have a beta “web interface,” but it’s essentially just a larger version of the mobile app.)
+(Like the Blue Plus, the Gold does have a beta “web interface,” but it’s essentially just an enlarged version of the mobile app.)